Working with the Ingest Service

 This method has drawbacks:

 • The data source is limited to HTTP(S) or S3 URLs which must be accessible from the service.
-This also means, the source cannot be protected by any sophisticated authentication mechanism.
+This also means that the source cannot be protected by any sophisticated authentication mechanism.

 This is only recommended for existing content if and only if a single blob has to be updated.
 Otherwise, there would be two or more transactions involved:

-• Afterwards update every single blob in the content in a separate transaction.
+• Then, update every single blob in the content in a separate transaction.

 This is not only slower than the other methods, it also creates superfluous intermediate content versions with possibly invalid state.